rdnot/ai-swarm/README.md

 ## Usage
 1. Install the extension as described above.
 2. Click the extension icon in your toolbar to open the popup.
-3. Enter your question in the input field (if the extension has a popup; based on description, it may directly open tabs—check manifest for details).
+3. Enter your question in the input field.
 4. Click the button to trigger: It will open 5 new tabs, pass the question via URL where possible, and copy it to your clipboard.
 5. Paste the question manually on sites that don't auto-load it.

-## Differences Between Versions (If Cross-Browser)
-- This is primarily a Firefox extension.
-For Chrome, you may need to adjust the manifest (e.g., remove `browser_specific_settings`) and change

 ## License
 This project is licensed under the MIT License.